IN-DISTRICT CHARTER SCHOOLS

 HOW TO BECOME AN IN-DISTRICT CHARTER SCHOOL

-Through the Annual Call for Quality Schools, the Office of Innovation seeks proposals from SAISD educators interested in redesigning existing schools, developing new school models, and revising existing in-district charters.
+Through the Annual Call for Quality Schools, the Office of Innovation seeks proposals from SAISD educators interested in revising existing in-district charters.
 School leaders will engage their campus staff and families in developing a comprehensive school plan that addresses the unique needs of the school and its community.
 This school plan will take the form of a charter application that will be submitted to the Office of Innovation for evaluation against a rubric.
-Applications that meet standard will be recommended to the SAISD Board of Trustees for approval.
+Applications that meet standard may be recommended to the SAISD Board of Trustees for approval.

 ACCOUNTABILITY: SCHOOL PERFORMANCE REVIEW & PLANNING